 Cornerstone has implemented internal controls to verify all claims with a 260 diagnosis code have supportive documentation of Protein Malnutrition.
-Since the time of these claims, Cornerstone has taken a number of significant steps both in training and accuracy of its coding and its claims.
-Cornerstone took investments to ensure the immediate action to ensure malnutrition-related claims are billed correctly and in accordance with Medicare requirements.
-In April of 2011, Cornerstone hired a lead and further invested in a Manager of Coding, Health Information Management position.
-As a result, Cornerstone implemented internal controls to verify a 260 diagnosis code.
-Education was also provided to Cornerstone claims with Kwashiorkor vs. Protein Malnutrition.
-On August 30, 2011, regarding the term Cornerstone hosted a three day coding conference for the Case Management Director, Coders, Coding Manager, and the outside Coding Auditor.
-This workshop reviewed best practices and offered specific examples and recommendations of when clarification is needed.
+Since the time of these claims, Cornerstone has taken a number of significant steps both in training and investments to ensure its coding and its claims.
+Cornerstone took immediate action to ensure the accuracy of malnutrition-related claims are billed correctly and in accordance with Medicare requirements.
+In April of 2011, Cornerstone hired a lead coding resource, and further invested in a Manager of Coding, Health Information Management position.
+As a result, Cornerstone implemented internal controls to verify all claims with a 260 diagnosis code.
+Education was also provided to Cornerstone regarding the term Kwashiorkor vs. Protein Malnutrition.
+On August 30, 2011, Cornerstone hosted a three day coding conference for the Case Management Director, Coders, Coding Manager, and the outside Coding Auditor.
+This workshop reviewed coding best practices and offered specific examples and recommendations of when clarification is needed.
 Also in 2011, three full quarter coding audits were completed.
 Continuing education requirements have also been strengthened and include:

-- Ongoing education through AHIMA and or CEU recognized companies for coding certification; - Educational offerings through our external auditing company every year; - Compliance training and current coding certification required through either AHIMA and or AAPC; - Internal audits are routinely completed, with ongoing education both in one on one and group settings; - Compliant Queries being completed and sent out for conflicting and incomplete documentation; - PEPPER reports are pulled to identify areas of risk and action plans needed to monitor; and - Ongoing presentations are held for the coding groups that are developed by the coding manager and or different disciplines.
+- Ongoing education through AHIMA and or CEU recognized companies for coding certification: - Educational offerings through our external auditing company every year; - Compliance training and current coding certification required through either AHIMA and or AAPC: - Internal audits are routinely completed, with ongoing education both in one on one and group settings; - Compliant Queries being completed and sent out for conflicting and incomplete documentation: - PEPPER reports are pulled to identify areas of risk and action plans needed to monitor; - Ongoing presentations are held for the coding groups that are developed by the coding manager and or different disciplines.